-According to November 2006 West Virginia Bureau of Labor Occupational Employment and Wage Estimates for the Metropolitan Area of Huntington-Ashland, WV-KY-OH, median annual earning of computer support specialists/programmers was \$41,160 in 2006.
+According to November 2006 West Virginia Bureau of Labor Occupational Employment and Wage Estimates for the Metropolitan Area of Huntington-Ashland, WV-KY-OH, median annual earning of computer support specialists/programmers was \$37,875 in 2008.
+The average salary for the entire state of West Virginia in the computer support specialists/programmer area was \$41,820.